 Where FO is equivalent to the return on the best foregone option, and CO is equivalent to the return on the chosen option.
 In other words, subtracting the amount of money made on a chosen investment from the amount of money that would have been made on the other, not chosen, investment.

-When it comes to the simple math, let’s say an investor really likes Taco Bell.
-She typically eats three Taco Bell meals each week, costing about $10 each, for a total of about $120 per month.
+When it comes to the simple math, let’s say an investor really likes Restaurant X. She typically eats three Restaurant X meals each week, costing about $10 each, for a total of about $120 per month.

-Our imaginary Taco Bell fan could decide to cook her own meals three nights a week, with an approximate cost of $60 per month.
+Our Restaurant X fan could decide to cook her own meals three nights a week, with an approximate cost of $60 per month.
 She then invests the extra $60 she has now saved.

-The opportunity cost in this random example is missing out on the Taco Bell experience.
+The opportunity cost in this random example is missing out on the Restaurant X experience.
 The gain would be having a little extra cash to invest each month.

-One thing’s for sure—in the long run, the opportunity cost of choosing to stay out of the market tends to be high.
+Opportunity costs in investing refer to the potential gains given up in exchange for choosing one thing over another.
+It’s theoretical and hypothetical, and can be tricky to grasp, but is an important concept in investing.
+In the long run, the opportunity cost of choosing to stay out of the market tends to be high.
 Would-be investors might miss out on potential gains.